syncfusion-content/windowsforms-docs/WindowsForms/StatusBarAdvPanel/Getting-Started.md

 ---
 layout: post
-title: Creating-StatusBarAdvPanel | WindowsForms | Syncfusion
+title: Getting Started | WindowsForms | Syncfusion
 description: creating statusbaradvpanel
 platform: WindowsForms
 control: StatusBarAdvPanel
 documentation: ug
 ---

-# Creating StatusBarAdvPanel
+# Getting Started

 This section will give a step by step procedure to design a StatusBarAdvPanel control through designer and also through programming approach.